unstoppabledomains/dev-docs/d-websites/upload-ipfs.md

 * Click the IPFS hash to copy it to the clipboard.
 Then [add the IPFS hash to your domain](./#step-3-connect-your-ipfs-site-to-your-domain).

 :::success Congratulations!
 You just uploaded your website to IPFS.
-If you selected Option 2 above, then please proceed to the final guide: [Connect Your IPFS Site To Your Domain](connect-ipfs-to-domain.md).
+If you selected Option 2 above, then please proceed to the next guide: [Connect Your IPFS Site To Your Domain](connect-ipfs.md).
 :::